Matty Fleming

 Fleming played for St Helens in the Super League, and on loan from Saints at the Leigh Centurions in the top flight.
-He played for the London Broncos in the Championship and the Betfred Super League, and spent time on loan from the Broncos at the London Skolars in League 1.
+He played for the London Broncos in the Championship and the Super League, and spent time on loan from the Broncos at the London Skolars in League 1.

 Personal

 He attended Bridgewater High School, Warrington and played junior rugby for Warrington Rugby Union Club until aged 16, when he joined the Wolves Scholarship programme, also playing for Bold Miners RLFC.

 Career

 Fleming made his Saints début on 17 April 2015 in a Super League match against Leeds.

 Fleming made his first start for London in the round 3 victory over Featherstone Rovers.